mauricio-alves/project01_ironhack/README.md

 # Quiz Counter-Strike!

 A quiz about the fps game Counter-Strike.
-I made it as the first project of the Web Development at Ironhack bootcamp.
+I made it as the first project of the Web Development bootcamp at Ironhack.

 Link of the game: [Deploy link](https://mauricio-alves.github.io/project01_ironhack/)